A Sceptic's Guide to AI

 The goal is not to avoid AI.
 It is to use it to accelerate work, not replace thinking.

-Treat confident output as something to check, not something to trust automatically.
+Treat confident output as something to verify, not something to accept.
 The moment you stop evaluating — the moment you accept an AI output because the AI produced it rather than because you assessed it — you have stopped using a tool and started following an oracle.

-Demand transparency.
 If a system cannot explain its outputs, that does not mean the outputs are wrong — but it does mean you cannot audit them.
-In high-stakes contexts, unexplainable outputs are unacceptable regardless of their accuracy, because accuracy without auditability is accuracy you cannot trust to persist.
+In high-stakes contexts, unexplainable outputs are unacceptable regardless of their accuracy.

 Key takeaways: